 - See a dentist to have your teeth checked and cleaned one more time at home.
-Dental care is typically not covered by U.S. medical or health insurance and the cost of these procedures in the U.S. may be more expensive than in your home country. - ☐ If you wear glasses or contact lenses, bring a prescription and/or an extra pair in case of loss or accidental breakage. - Complete your Health and Medical Forms through your Macalester Patient Portal by

-16 Aug 2023 Enroll or waive out of the health insurance plan offered through Macalester by 16 Aug 2023through your Macalester Portal.
-Review the health insurance policies. - Put together a basic health care kit to take to school or purchase after arrival.
-Include basics such as adhesive bandages, non-stick gauze, antibiotic ointment, etc. Don't forget over-the-counter medications (i.e. acetaminophen and ibuprofen for headaches, antacids for stomach pains, Benadryl for allergies).
-Do an online search for more detailed suggestions on assembling a college first aid kit.
+Dental care is typically not covered by U.S. medical or health insurance and the cost of these procedures in the U.S. may be more expensive than in your home country.
+If you wear glasses or contact lenses, bring a prescription and/or an extra pair in case of loss or accidental breakage.
+Complete your Health and Medical Forms - Complete your Health and Medical Forms through your Macalester Patient Portal by Aug 14, 2024.
+Enroll in the health insurance plan offered through Macalester by Aug 14 through your Macalester Portal.
+Review the health insurance policies. - □ Put together a basic health care kit to take to school or purchase after arrival.
+Include basics such as adhesive bandages, non-stick gauze, antibiotic ointment, etc. Don't forget over-the-counter medications (i.e. acetaminophen and ibuprofen for headaches, antacids for stomach pains, and Benadryl for allergies).
+Do an online search for more detailed suggestions on assembling a college first aid kit. - Make copies of prescriptions (medications, eyeglasses/contacts) to bring with you.

-- Make copies of prescriptions (medications, eyeglasses/contacts) to bring with you. - Bring a couple of months supply and a doctor's prescription for any medication that you take regularly.
-If applicable, find health care providers in the area that will provide care for special health care needs (e.g. allergy shots, mental health, physical therapy, etc.). - Parents and students should discuss how you will share information regarding health care needs, treatment and billing.
-Information about students who are 18 or over cannot be shared with parents without written consent of the student.
+- ☐ Bring a couple of months' supply and a doctor's prescription for any medication that you take regularly.
+If applicable, find healthcare providers in the area that will provide care for special healthcare needs (e.g. allergy shots, mental health, physical therapy, etc.). - Parents and students should discuss how you will share information regarding health care needs, treatment and billing.
+Information about students who are 18 or over cannot be shared with parents without the written consent of the student.
 Work this out now to avoid confusion (especially around bills) later!
 Students, remember: the bills will be in your name! - Optional: make arrangements to get meningococcal, Hepatitis B, varicella, DTaP and/or HPV immunizations before coming to campus.
 Bring or send a copy of immunization records to Macalester.
+You can reach out to health@macalester.edu to inquire about vaccinations that you may be able to get for free on-campus.